 [NOTE: The following contains opinions on our part, but opinions that are shared by a whole host of other historians]

 Ever wonder why the “War On Drugs” seems so un-winnable?
-Why after spending billions and billions of dollars and arresting who knows how many of our young people.
-That Drugs today are not only more readily available, but of a higher quality then ever before.
+Why, after spending billions and billions of dollars and arresting who knows how many of our young people, that Drugs today are not only more readily available, but of a higher quality than ever before.
 The war therefore appears to fly in the face of logic and reason, which would dictate that after more than a hundred years (especially given the kinds of money we've spent on this thing), that someone, somewhere would have figured out some kind of solution a long, long time ago.
-Yet, NOTING, and the only thing solution the prohibitionists can keep coming up with are requests for yet more money, more jails, tougher laws, longer prison sentences, more, more, more of the same thing that hasn’t worked in the past.
+Yet, NOTHING, and the only solution the prohibitionists can keep coming up with are requests for yet more money, more jails, tougher laws, longer prison sentences, more, more, more of the same thing that hasn’t worked in the past.
 And the reason for this failure is simple.
 We’ve NEVER HAD A “WAR ON DRUGS,” NOT EVER.
-Instead what we’ve had right from the get-go has been a “War On Blacks” masquerading itself as a Drug War, which it never was.
+Instead, what we’ve had right from the get-go has been a “War On Blacks” masquerading itself as a Drug War, which it never was.

 Now, it is true that there are those who disagree with the above statements, for example according to the New York Times: